AdamDemirel/arcx-challenge/README.md

 - Support for dark color scheme
 - Support for legacy browsers
 - Some colors Figma didn't match the tailwind theme - eg `#E9E9E9` for the input box border, so I used [Find the nearest tailwind colour](https://find-nearest-tailwind-colour.netlify.app/) to keep the designs consistent with the spec to use Tailwind
+- Disallowed typing in the date input to avoid all the formatting edge cases.
+Dates can only be selected with the calendar